 Want to boost your mood?
 Start by taking a look at what you are eating.
 You might be surprised at how much it affects how you’re feeling each day and how much better you’ll feel if you start eating more mood-boosting foods.

-Years ago, when my two girls were toddlers and I gave up my career to be a stay at home mom, my husband would waltz through the door around 7pm expecting a good meal and relaxing evening.
+Years ago, when my two girls were toddlers, and I gave up my career to be a stay-at-home mom, my husband would waltz through the door around 7 pm expecting a good meal and relaxing evening.
 When he saw the haggard look on my face, he’d say, “Just be happy.”

 Yeah right, I thought, as if I could just flip a switch.